 - Main support in her growth and overall health.

 The skin is obviously most important for protection, but another important barrier is the digestive tract, which is home to:

 - 80% of the body's immune cells.7

 - The gut flora, a delicately balanced community of around 500 different kinds of bacteria.

 In a healthy digestive system, part of the task of keeping baby’s immune system and body safe from illness relies on good bacteria (or bacterial cultures)—they can also help to balance potentially harmful bacteria.
 One way to help support this protective barrier is to increase the levels of good bacteria in your baby’s digestive tract.

-Recent research has shown that breast milk naturally contains probiotics including Bifidobacteria8,9 that:
+Recent research has shown that breast milk naturally contains protective factors, including: